-This article tries to provide guidance to such people in preparing themselves for it.
-Please note that this web site is absolutely not against or for using such reasons for inviting relatives.
-We have no bias or personal opinion on this.
-The guidance is not meant to be anti-immigrant, anti-family or anything like that.
-It is strictly provided from the perspective of the U.S. immigration law for a visitors visa.
+This article aims to provide guidance to people preparing themselves to travel to the US to assist with a pregnancy.
+Please note that this website is not for or against using this reason to invite relatives to the US.
+We have no bias or personal opinion on the issue.
+The guidance is not meant to be anti-immigrant, anti-family, or anything of the sort.
+It is strictly provided from the perspective of US immigration law for a tourist visa.

-Therefore, from the U.S. perspective, it does not seem necessary or mandatory for mother or mother-in-law to be present during or after the delivery.
+From the US perspective, it does not seem necessary for a mother or mother-in-law to be present during or after the delivery of a new child.

-If your relatives are visiting the U.S. to take care of you and the baby, you would not be hiring the services of the daycare provider.
-Therefore, you are considered depriving the U.S. workers of their work.
-Working on a tourist visa is not allowed as your relatives are babysitting which is considered work.
+If your relatives are visiting the US to take care of you and the baby, you won’t be hiring the services of a daycare provider.
+Therefore, you are considered to be depriving US workers of jobs.
+Working on a tourist visa is not allowed, so your relatives babysitting is considered work.
 Babysitting is considered a job and the baby sitter is considered to be working, whether the person is getting paid for it or not.
-In other words, the grandmother is working for free which is not allowed.
+In other words, the grandmother is working for free, which is not allowed.

-If your relatives are helping you to take care of the housework, you are depriving the U.S. workers of their cleaning job.
+If your relatives are helping you to take care of housework, you are depriving US workers of their maid jobs.

-If the intention of the relatives is to indeed help with babysitting and the housework, many of them would end up extending their stay and would want to come frequently and stay excessively, all of those factors are against the actual intentions of the visitors visa and the consular officers already know this.
-That is why it is a bad idea to mention pregnancy as the reason to visit the U.S.
+If the intention of the relatives is to indeed help with babysitting and the housework, many of them end up extending their stay and want to come frequently and stay excessively.
+All of these factors are against the actual intentions of a tourist visa, and the consular officers know this.
+That is why it is a bad idea to mention a pregnancy as the reason to visit the US.

-The consular officer is looking for improving the U.S. economy and people spending money on tourism and shopping by the visitors, rather than loss to the economy in terms of babysitting and maid work and are also concerned about unauthorized work.
+The consular officer is looking to improve the US economy through people spending money on tourism and shopping, rather than a loss to the economy in terms of babysitting and maid work.
+There is also an additional concern about unauthorized work.

 Arguments in Favor

-It is completely understood no matter what baby sitter or nanny you hire, she can not provide the moral and emotional support and will not be present 24/7 with you that mother or mother-in-law can provide and which you need.
+It is completely understood that no matter what babysitter or nanny you hire, she can not provide proper moral and emotional support, and will not be present 24/7 with you.
+This is where the mother or mother-in-law can provide what you need.
 If the infant is awake all night or wakes up a dozen times, you are not going be able to use the daycare service providers for that.
-Close relatives like mother or mother-in-law cannot be compared with professional providers.
+Close relatives like a mother or mother-in-law cannot be compared with professional providers.

-However, such cultural and social matters have no place in the U.S. immigration law for a visitors visa.
+However, such cultural and social matters have no place in US immigration law for a tourist visa.

-A tourist visa is primarily for tourism and meeting family.
+A tourist visa is primarily for tourism and visiting family.
 It is best to maintain that as the reason for applying for a tourist visa.
-There is absolutely nothing wrong in spending quality time with the family including the newly arrived baby.
+There is absolutely nothing wrong in spending quality time with the family, including the newly arrived baby.
 You would like to share the joy of the new arrival in your family.
-It allows the grandparents to develop family bonds with the grandchild and also give their cultural values to them.
+It allows the grandparents to develop family bonds with the grandchild and to give their cultural values to them.

 If the consular officer asks whether your daughter/daughter-in-law is pregnant or asks about their kids and their ages or any related questions, you can not lie.
-Otherwise, it will be major trouble, your visa will be rejected and you may have a very difficult time getting the visa again in the future.
+Otherwise, it will be a major problem, your visa will be rejected, and you may have a very difficult time getting the visa again in the future.

-Even if the question of baby-sitting arises during the interview, the parents should maintain the position that babysitting may be considered a job in the U.S. but not in their country.
+Even if the question of babysitting arises during the interview, the parents should maintain the position that babysitting may be considered a job in the US, but not in their country.
 Spending quality time with grandchildren should be allowed and it is invaluable family time that can not be measured in terms of money.
 In our culture, it is customary to provide all types of support and be present during and after delivery because the expectant mother is generally nervous and scared, being inexperienced with this.
-That is the reason, it is customary in our country for the expectant mother to go to her mother’s house for the first delivery.
-If the expectant mother cannot do that due to work and career issues or herself or husband, it is the duty of mother or mother-in-law to travel to the U.S. and help them out.
+That is the reason it is customary in our country for the expectant mother to go to her mother’s house for the first delivery.
+If the expectant mother cannot do that due to work, career issues, herself, or her husband, it is the duty of mother or mother-in-law to travel to the US and help them out.

-In other words, you should stress that your primary intention is to visit the U.S. for tourism.
-If you end up occasionally helping with household matters anyway, that is not the primary intention to go to the U.S.
+In other words, you should stress that your primary intention is to visit the US is for tourism.
+If you end up occasionally helping with household matters anyway, that is not the primary intention for visiting the US.

-Pregnancy or even high-risk pregnancy is not a valid reason for getting an emergency appointment.
+Pregnancy or even high-risk pregnancy is not a valid reason for getting an emergency visa appointment.